Offset-Movement/ent-portals/README.md

 # Portals of EntDAO

-Decentralized Autonomous Organicity

-Of all livings, starting with those livings in urban scenes.
+A Decentralized Autonomous Organicity of all livings, starting with those in urban scenes.

 All participants registered there will have a crypto wallet, account(s) and a decentralized id/ DID.